Efficient constructions of convex combinations for 2-edge-connected subgraphs on fundamental classes: 2ECM for half-integer square points

-Let $G_x$ be the support graph of a square point, and let $G=(V,E)$ be the 4-regular 4-edge-connected graph obtained from $G_x$ by replacing each path of 1-edges with a single 1-edge and contracting all of its half-squares. \begin{restatable}{lemma}{construction} If $\mathcal{P}(G,\alpha)$ holds for the graph $G$ obtained from $G_x$, then the vector $r^{\alpha,x}$ can be written as a convex combination of 2-edge-connected multigraphs of $G_x$. \end{restatable}
+Let $G_x$ be the support graph of a half-integer square point, and let $G=(V,E)$ be the 4-regular 4-edge-connected graph obtained from $G_x$ by replacing each path of 1-edges with a single 1-edge and contracting all of its half-squares.\footnote{Observe that $G$ is Eulerian and is therefore 4-edge-connected since the corresponding Boyd-Carr point is 3-edge-connected.} \begin{restatable}{lemma}{construction} If $P(G,\alpha)$ holds for the graph $G$ obtained from $G_x$, then the vector $r^{\alpha,x}$ can be written as a convex combination of 2-edge-connected multigraphs of $G_x$. \end{restatable}

+Lemma \ref{construction} will be proved in Section \ref{sec:const}.
 It is clear that $P(G,0)$ holds.
-Thus, $\frac{2}{3}r^{0,x} + \frac{1}{3}\chi^{H}$ dominates a convex combination of 2-edge-connected multigraphs of $G_x$, which is dominated by $\frac{4}{3}x$.
-To go beyond $\frac{4}{3}$, we need to use the half-edges less and thus, we need to account for this by sometimes doubling 1-edges.
-The property $\mathcal{P}(G,\alpha)$ will allow us to double all the 1-edges in $G_x$ that belong to a particular matching in $G$ (i.e., an $\alpha$-fraction of the 1-edges).
-In this section, our main goal is to prove the following lemma. \begin{lemma} For any 4-regular, 4-edge-connected graph $G$, $P(G,\frac{1}{10})$ holds. \end{lemma} By Lemma \ref{construction}, we have the following corollary. \begin{corollary} For a half-square point $x$, $r^{\frac{1}{10},x}$ dominates a convex combination of 2-edge-connected multigraphs of $G_x$ and this convex combination can be found in time polynomial in the size of $G_x$. \end{corollary}
+By Lemma \ref{construction}, the vector $r^{0,x}$ dominates a convex combination of 2-edge-connected multigraphs of $G_x$.
+Hence any convex combination of vectors $r^{0,x}$ and $\chi^H$ also dominates a convex combination of 2-edge-connected multigraphs.
+Thus, $\frac{2}{3}r^{0,x} + \frac{1}{3}\chi^{H}$ dominates a convex combination of 2-edge-connected multigraphs of $G_x$.
+We have $\frac{2}{3}r^{0,x} + \frac{1}{3}\chi^{H}\leq \frac{4}{3}x$.
+To go beyond $\frac{4}{3}$, we need to use the half-edges less and therefore we need to account for this by sometimes doubling 1-edges.
+The property ${P}(G,\alpha)$ will allow us to double all the 1-edges in $G_x$ that belong to a particular matching in $G$ (i.e., an $\alpha$-fraction of the 1-edges).
+In this section, our main goal is to prove the following lemma. \begin{theorem} For any 4-regular, 4-edge-connected graph $G$, $P(G,\frac{1}{10})$ holds. \end{theorem} By Lemma \ref{construction}, we have the following corollary. \begin{corollary} For a half-integer square point $x$, the vector $r^{\frac{1}{10},x}$ dominates a convex combination of 2-edge-connected multigraphs of $G_x$ and this convex combination can be found in time polynomial in the size of $G_x$. \end{corollary}

 From Corollary \ref{vector-r}, the proof of Theorem \ref{square-point} is easy.
 Obviously any convex combination of $r^{\frac{1}{10},x}$ and $\chi^H$ also dominates a convex combination of 2-edge-connected multigraphs of $G_x$.
 Consider the combination $\frac{5}{7}r^{\frac{1}{10},x}+ \frac{2}{7}\chi^H$.
 It is easy to see this convex combination is dominated by $\frac{9}{7}x$.